 Activities for 2017

 Beginning this spring, PSE and our contractors are conducting additional fieldwork surveys to help us refine our design and inform future permit submittals.
-You may see crews visiting properties along the existing transmission line corridor and conducting utility and archaeological resources surveys.
+You may see crews visiting properties along the existing transmission line corridor and conducting utility mapping and archaeological resources surveys.

-If you have questions about fieldwork, please contact us by email at email@example.com or by calling our fieldwork information line at 1-800-548-2614 ext.
+If you have other questions about fieldwork, please contact us by email at firstname.lastname@example.org or by calling our fieldwork information line at 1-800-548-2614 ext.
 1.

 PSE began collecting field information in 2015 to inform the environmental review process, as well as project design and future permit submittals for the Energize Eastside project.